-Anandamide, also known as AEA, N-arachidonoylethanolamine, and The Bliss Molecule.
+Anandamide is also known as AEA, N-arachidonoylethanolamine, and The Bliss Molecule.
 The molecule was named and discovered by Raphael Mechoulam and his lab mates in 1992.
 Its name is taken from the Sanskrit word, ananda which means ‘bliss, joy, delight’.
-Effects can occur in the peripheral or central nervous systems primarily by CB1 receptors in the central nervous system and CB2 receptors in the periphery.
+Effects can occur in the peripheral or central nervous systems, primarily by CB1 receptors in the central nervous system and CB2 receptors in the periphery.
 The molecule is naturally produced in the human body and plays an important role in regulating our mood.

 Cara Wietstock is a native Californian living in Washington state with almost a decade of budtender experience and even more stoner experience.
 While she's not pontificating on the current state of cannabis for Roottie, she is practicing yoga, sipping CBD infused teas and hiking through the Pacific Northwest.